Eddie Kantar

 S. AJ103 H. 2 D. KQ84 C. AJ74

-With neither side vulnerable, sitting South, playing for $$$, how would you handle the following six hands after partner opens 3C and the next hand passes?
+With neither side vulnerable, you are sitting South, playing for $$$.
+How would you handle the following six hands after partner opens 3C and the next hand passes?

 North East South West